 Every one of us is attracted to a kind of type of person that stops us dead in our tracks.
 Physical type and emotional type, a personality type.
-So now, let’s imagine that you have a spectrum of attraction from let’s say 1 to 10, and the people who are around one just aren’t physically or romantically attractive to you at all.
-But, the people who are nines and tens, are like icons, they just compellingly attractive, and they leave you weak in the knees, and they trigger your longing, and very possibly, they trigger your insecurity too.
+So now, let's imagine that you have a spectrum of attraction from let's say 1 to 10, and the people who are around one just aren't physically or romantically attractive to you at all.
+But, the people who are nines and tens, are like icons, they're just compellingly attractive, and they leave you weak in the knees, and they trigger your longing, and very possibly, they trigger your insecurity too.

-Harville Hendrix, who is the founder of the Imago therapy, and just a brilliant, brilliant theoretician, illuminates this phenomenon in a way that just sheds light on our entire intimacy journey.
+Harville Hendrix, who is the founder of Imago therapy, and just a brilliant, brilliant theoretician, illuminates this phenomenon in a way that just sheds light on our entire intimacy journey.
 He teaches that these people are so attractive to us, in part because they embody, not only the best characteristics of our parents, but the worst ones as well.
 Think about this for a minute.
-It’s breathtaking.
+It's breathtaking.
 The people you are the most crazy for, you are so, in large part, because they embody the worst emotional characteristics of your caregivers.
 Is that conscious?
 No. But all of us have unresolved childhood hurts, due to betrayal, anger, manipulation, abuse, not being seen, being neglected.

 Unconsciously, we do seek healing through our partner, and we try to achieve that healing by bonding.
 Get this.
 With someone we sense might hurt us in similar ways to how we were hurt as children, not by acting out the same exact behaviors, but by doing things that make us feel the same way.
 We sense that, and somewhere deep inside, we begin to build a hope that we can convince this person to finally love us right, and accept us fully.